 Allowing Tempo the freedom and opportunity to speak her mind and to teach ME instead of believing it was my job to always teach her turned out to be the “secret sauce” for creating the relationships I’ve always dreamed of having with horses.
+It also opened my eyes to how dedicated horses are to healing what's been damaged in themselves, physically and emotionally.
+Even more than that, they sincerely want to help us heal too!

 A Personal Note from Kim